 A cabinet door is an important part of your kitchen decor.
 With a few small changes to the cabinet door you can make big changes to the entire kitchen.
-One of the changes you can make is by adding some moulding around the edge of the door.
-By adding this moulding you are taking a flat door and creating a raised panel door.
+One of the changes you can make is by adding some molding around the edge of the door.
+By adding this molding you are taking a flat door and creating a raised panel door.

-Step Two - Determine the Angle You Need
+Step 2 - Determine the Angle You Need

-Before you cut into your moulding, make sure you practice the cuts first.
+Before you cut into your molding, make sure you practice the cuts first.
 Use scrap wood to learn how to use the miter saw and box.
-It is a very simple tool to use, but does require a little practice before using it on the actual moulding.
+It is a very simple tool to use, but does require a little practice before using it on the actual molding.

-Step Four - Measure From Edge to Edge
+Step 4 - Measure From Edge to Edge

 In order to get the measurement needed for the miter cut, you will measure the wood from the edge of the cabinet door to the other.
 Do this one piece at a time.

-Mark the measurements on the wood and place in the miter box.
+Mark the measurements on the wood and place them in the miter box.
 Not the direction of the angle cut is going to have an impact on whether or not you cut the wood correctly.
 Place the wood in the miter box the right way.
-Place the miter saw in the slot for the 45 degree cut.
-Hold the wood in place and carefully move the saw backwards to make first cut.
-Once first cut is created continue sawing until cut is completed.
+Place the miter saw in the slot for the 45-degree cut.
+Hold the wood in place and carefully move the saw backward to make the first cut.
+Once the first cut is created, continue sawing until the cut is completed.

-Once you have the first cut done, cut all the mouldings.
+Once you have the first cut done, cut all the moldings.
 Fit each one to the other to make sure they will fit tightly.

-Using your finish nailer, nail the moulding to the door.
+Using your finish nailer, nail the molding to the door.

-Now that your moulding is completed you can re-install the cabinet door hardware and hang back in place on the cabinet face.
+Now that your molding is completed you can re-install the cabinet door hardware and hang it back in place on the cabinet face.